junobuild/docs/docs/guides/nextjs.md

 # Use Juno with Next.js

-Learn how to create a Juno project developed with Next.js.
+Explore how to create a Juno project developed with Next.js.

 ## Table of contents